overheat/mPdM/docs/03Porting.md

-# Porting
+# Porting process
+This section contains details regarding porting the OS/Software from the existing hardware to one with a new low-power chipset.
+Those porting process list here:
+- Architecture porting
+- Board Porting
+- Application porting
+    - seed project
+    - adding sensor
+    - adding Bluetooth Low Energy
+    - adding algorithms (to be continue)
+- Algorithm fine tuning (addressing #5 issue)

-## RTOS or not?
+## First, RTOS or not?
 Yes, we need a RTOS.
-There are many reasons, the most important one for me is that it will help you to migrate to different board or chipset, even architecture quickly.
+There are many reasons, the most important one is that it will help you to migrate to different board ,chipset, architecture quickly.
 So, why not?

-Also, there are lots of choice of RTOS, like FreeRTOS, Threadx, Zephyr and so on.
+There are lots of choice of RTOS, like FreeRTOS, Threadx, Zephyr and so on.
 We use Zephyr here, which is a LFC Project, is a small, scalable RTOS for connected, resource constrained devices.

-### An architecture porting, like x86 to ARM
+## Architecture porting
 can be divided in several parts:
 - The early boot sequence:
     each architecture has different steps it must take when the CPU comes out of reset